ExpDev07/coronavirus-tracker-api/README.md

 All endpoints are located at ``coronavirus-tracker-api.herokuapp.com/v2/`` and are accessible via https.
 For instance: you can get data per location by using this URL:
 *[https://coronavirus-tracker-api.herokuapp.com/v2/locations](https://coronavirus-tracker-api.herokuapp.com/v2/locations)*

-You can try to open the URL in your browser to further inspect the response.
-Or you can make this curl call on your terminal to see the prettified response:
+You can open the URL in your browser to further inspect the response.
+Or you can make this curl call in your terminal to see the prettified response:

 ```
 curl https://coronavirus-tracker-api.herokuapp.com/v2/locations | json_pp